 - Primary collision factors

 - Traffic control device functionality

 - Sobriety test results

 Contact information for all witnesses, passengers and injury victims is collected at the scene of the car accident.
 Additional information is collected for each injury victim, including EMS and hospitalization information, seating position and whether the injury victim was ejected from a vehicle, was wearing proper safety equipment at the time of the crash, or suffered severe injuries.

 Accident investigators draw a pictorial diagram of how they think your accident occurred.
 This includes vehicle direction, intersections and traffic signals, and if skid marks were present at the scene of the accident.
 Review this information carefully.
 If you believe the officer's diagram contains errors, contact a personal injury lawyer immediately.

 Click here to download a printable version of the California State Auto Accident Report.

-If you were injured in a car accident, contact our Orange County car accident lawyers today.
-Call the Costa Mesa, CA Law Offices of Daniel C. Carlton at (949) 757-0707 or contact us online for a free case evaluation.
+If you were injured in a car accident, contact a Costa Mesa car accident attorney who cares.
+Call the Costa Mesa, CA Law Offices of Daniel C. Carlton at (949) 757-0707 or contact us online for your free case evaluation today.